 I’m also trying to find foundries that offered branding on bulk cookware.
 I’ve seen one of these skillets without any branding on it.
 It’s being sold as “unmarked Krone Kast.”
 I think it’s just the plain cookware.
 Maybe there’s some out there with store names.
 Maybe with other company names.
 There has to be.

 But this logo.
 Krone Kast.
 The diamond with Krone in it is the logo on their old, old farming equipment from the first half of the 20th century.
 Krone Kast is the name of their line of tractor trailers.
 A company started with iron that is a world wide leader and innovator in farming equipment that has since branched out into trucking and shipping equipment.
 These skillets combine all the elements.
 It’s almost serendipitous.

-In any event, please share this post or this information with other cast iron enthusiasts.
-I don’t think the bell can ever be un-rung, but the more people know the better.
+That said, please share this post or this information with other cast iron enthusiasts.
+I don’t know that the bell can ever be un-rung, but the more people know the better.
 If nothing else, this should serve as a cautionary tale of taking unverified information (apparently from Wikipedia and confidently shared to Reddit) and running.